 Seniors should take into consideration the time necessary to receive the study abroad transcript when making post-graduation plans.
 The WMU degree cannot be awarded until after the study abroad transcript is processed; this is often one or two semesters later than the semester of study abroad.
 Information about requirements and eligibility to participate in commencement following study abroad can be obtained from the WMU Registrar's Office.

-Study abroad course repeat policy
+Study abroad course repeat Process